-One of the excellent features about a blog is that the search engines welcome it due to frequent and easily indexed content.
-That being said, there is an abundance of quality search engine plug-ins, particularly for WordPress, which makes optimizing your posts for the search engines quick and easy.
+One of the excellent features of a blog is that the search engines welcome it due to frequent and easily indexed content.
+That being said, there is an abundance of quality search engine plugins, particularly for WordPress, which makes optimizing your posts for the search engines quick and easy.
 I use Yoast SEO and am very happy with what it offers.

 You do not need to be an SEO pro to rank high in Google search, you just have to know more than your competition.

 Here are some SEO posts you will want to read:

 - WordPress SEO: Optimize Your Artist Website for Search Engines